LlavaGuard: An Open VLM-based Framework for Safeguarding Vision Datasets and Models: : Applied Use Cases

-\textbf{Model Safeguarding.} While dataset auditing can lead to safer models, implementing adequate safeguards during deployment remains crucial.
-Consequently, we considered StableDiffusion-v1.5 \cite{Rombach_2022_CVPR}, a model known for its susceptibility to generating unsafe material \cite{schramowski2022safe}.
-We leverage a distilled version \cite{brack2023distilling} of the inappropriate image prompts (I2P) benchmark \cite{schramowski2022safe} to elicit the generation of potentially problematic material.
-These prompts (1004 in total) are designed to evade classical input filters and often result in the generation of unsafe images.
-We generate 10 images for each prompt, resulting in over 10k images which we subsequently assessed with \llavaguard.
+While dataset auditing can lead to safer models, implementing adequate safeguards during deployment remains crucial.
+Consequently, we considered StableDiffusion-v1.5 (SD1.5) \cite{Rombach_2022_CVPR}, a model known for its susceptibility to generating unsafe material \cite{schramowski2022safe}.
+We leverage the distilled inappropriate image prompts (I2P) benchmark \cite{brack2023distilling} to elicit the generation of potentially problematic material and subsequently analyze the generated images with \llavaguard.
+These prompts (1.1k in total) are specifically designed to evade classical input filters to result in unsafe images.
+We generated 10 images for each prompt, resulting in 11k images.

-As depicted in Fig.~\ref{fig:i2p_statistics}, the analysis of these 11k generated images reveals numerous safety violations (10\%).
-Interestingly, the most frequent category detection was O1: \textts{Hate, Humiliation, and Harassment}.
-However, most of these did not violate the risk guidelines under safety category O1.
-This discrepancy suggests an inclination of the T2I model to generate content bordering on unsafety for this category, albeit not explicitly violating the risk guidelines.
-The majority of detected policy violations fell into categories such as O3: \textts{nudity} or O4: \textts{sexual content}, followed by O2: \textts{violence, harm or cruelty}, and O6: \textts{weapons or substance abuse}.
-Exemplary images are shown in Fig.~\ref{fig:i2p_examples}.
-This detailed overview and categorization of potentially unsafe outputs underscore the necessity for robust, context-sensitive safeguards in AI deployments.
+The analysis of these generated images (\cf Fig.~\ref{fig:i2p_statistics}) reveals numerous safety violations (20\%).
+Considering that T2I models are trained on large-scale datasets containing substantial amounts of unsafe content, as observed above, they consequently are able to generate unsafe content across all categories.
+Especially in the case of nudity (O3), nearly all categorized images (around 90\%) also violate the safety policy, indicating the T2I's model inclination to generate explicit nudity (see left bottom and top right in Fig.~\ref{fig:i2p_examples}).
+Further exemplary images are shown in Fig.~\ref{fig:i2p_examples}.

-Finally, we conducted manual probing on the model safeguarding experiment and largely agree with \llavaguard's assessment.
-Unfortunately, these results further confirm observations of previous works \cite{birhane2021multimodal,schramowski2022safe,brack2023distilling} that sexually explicit and nude imagery of women is remarkably easy to produce with seemingly safe prompts.
+To validate \llavaguard's assessments, we manually probed the generated images and largely agreed.
+Thus, confirming observations of previous works \cite{birhane2021multimodal,schramowski2022safe,brack2023distilling} that sexually explicit and nude imagery of women is remarkably easy to produce with seemingly safe prompts.
 This behavior urges more research into safe generative models and the development of safety guardrails.